prorev/prorev.github.io/_posts/2020-03-25-python_algoritihms.md

 ### CountTriangles

-Next solution returns 63%, it is 100% correct but not preferment.
+Next solution returns 63%, it is 100% correct but not fast.

 ```python
 def solution(a):